CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

 However, everything that has been learned use only integers, float and ratios.
-Even more complex behavior require the use to computational objects that have different parts. `Compound Data`{.verbatim} is the building of abstraction by combining data objects.
+Even more complex behavior require the use to computational objects that have different parts. `Compound Data` is the building of abstraction by combining data objects.
 Compound procedures allow for elevated procedures and is the same with compound data.